-- 33. The framework conditions for business, in particular SMEs, must continue to be improved.
-The European Council welcomes the Commission's intention to present a Small Business Act for Europe in 2008 with the aim of unlocking the full potential of SMEs.
+- 38. The framework conditions for business, in particular SMEs, must continue to be improved.
+The European Council welcomes the Commission's intention to present a communication on a "Small Business Act for Europe" in 2008 with the aim of unlocking the full potential of SMEs.
 As regards the Better Regulation agenda, the European Council welcomes progress made towards the joint reduction target of 25% of administrative burdens by 2012 arising from EU legislation and urges those Members States who have not yet done so, to set national targets of comparable ambition by 2008, taking into account the different starting points and traditions and particular importance of this exercise for SMEs.
 The modernisation of public administration is key to improve efficiency and effectiveness of public finances.
 Reforms in this area should therefore undergo regular analysis and exchange of best practices in particular in the context of the Lisbon National Reform Programmes.
-In this context, the potential of e-Government initiatives should be explored, in accordance with the four policy actions set out in the Ministerial Declaration (Lisbon, September 2007). - 34.
+In this context, the potential of e-Government initiatives should be explored, in accordance with the four policy actions set out in the Ministerial Declaration (Lisbon, September 2007). - 39.
 The European Council, in face of the recent developments in the financial markets, emphasises that macroeconomic fundamentals in the EU are strong and that sustained economic growth is expected.
 Continued monitoring of financial markets and the economy is crucial, as uncertainties remain.
-The European Council endorses the work programme adopted by the Council on 9 October 2007 aimed at improving transparency for investors, markets and regulators, improving valuation standards, improving the prudential framework, risk management and supervision in the financial sector as well as reviewing the functioning of markets, including the role of credit agencies.
+The European Council underlines the importance of the themes identified in the work programme adopted by the Council on 9 October 2007 aimed at, alongside the EU's international partners, improving transparency for investors, markets and regulators, improving valuation standards, improving the prudential framework, risk management and supervision in the financial sector as well as reviewing the functioning of markets, including the role of credit agencies.
 The European Council welcomes the significant steps adopted regarding the enhancement of EU arrangements for financial stability and strongly encourages their appropriate follow-up.
+It will come back to these issues at its Spring 2008 meeting on the basis of a progress report.